 Cheap glasses are a must if you, like me, were not blessed with naturally good eyesight.
 I mean seriously, it’s so unfair that some people can see for free.
 Especially when you consider that some eyewear can cost upwards of $300.
 And don’t even get me started on how expensive other goods like eye drops, contacts, and contact solution can be.

-We have a few hacks for saving money on eye care, but this time we set out to find the best online retailers for affordable glasses — whether you’re looking for frames, lenses, or both.
+We have a few hacks for saving money on eye care, but this time we set out to find the best online and in-store retailers for cheap glasses — whether you’re looking for frames, lenses, or both.
 And trust me, the deals never looked so good.

-Text DEALS to 57299 and be the first to know about the hottest deals each day.
+Text HACKS to 57299 or download the Krazy Coupon Lady app and be the first to know about the hottest deals each day.

 variety of zenni optical eyeglasses frames